 - Relationship conflict

-- Lack of affection/emotional bonding with a partner
+- Lack of communication, affection, or emotional bonding with a partner

 Once physiological factors such as hormone levels and medical conditions have been assessed by a doctor, psychological issues are best addressed with an AASECT (American Association of Sexuality Educators, Counselors and Therapists) certified sex therapist (CST).
 Sex therapists are licensed mental health professionals, such as marriage and family therapists (LMFTs) or licensed professional counselors (LPCs), with additional training in the field of sex therapy.

-Common therapeutic approaches in sex therapy for treating low sexual desire in men include:
+Common therapeutic approaches in sex therapy for treating low sexual desire include: